PowerDMARC

 DKIM exists in your DNS as a TXT (Text) or CNAME (Canonical Name) DNS record, and looks something like this:

-DKIM does help to stop spam emails and improves deliverability.
+DKIM helps stop spam emails and improves deliverability.
 It also reduces the chances of message modifications during transfer, preserving the original message body for the receiver.

 A complete DKIM key pair contains 2 main components to it: